Published: July 2013

 Law, legal, midwifery

-Student midwives, registered midwives, midwifery managers, patient service managers, community and hospital based health professionals, Commissioners of
+Student midwives, registered midwives, midwifery managers, patient service managers, community and hospital based health professionals, Commissioners of midwifery services.

 Plus other allied health professionals such as obstetricians, gynaecologists, and health professionals working in midwifery and obstetric units.

 Chaper 1 - The legal system and the accountability of the midwife